bambrow/docker-hadoop-workbench/README.md

 ## Run Spark Shell

 Make sure you have prepared the data and created the table in the previous step.
+Please note you do not need to copy the `hive-site.xml` file and pass in the `--master` if you use v2.

 ```
+# no need to copy if you use v2
 docker cp scripts/spark-hive-site.xml spark-master:/spark/conf/hive-site.xml

 docker exec -it spark-master spark/bin/spark-shell --master spark://spark-master:7077

 scala> spark.sql("show databases").show